-With that being said, smart room technology has grown in popularity for other reasons, such as its ability to reduce some of the costs associated with running a hotel.
+With that being said, smart hotel solutions has grown in popularity for other reasons, such as its ability to reduce some of the costs associated with running a hotel.
 This, in turn, can improve financial results.
 Furthermore, the novelty factor of a smart hotel room can also be used to help a hotel to stand out from more traditional hotels and resorts, making it an interesting concept from a marketing perspective.

 5 Benefits of Smart Hotel Rooms